MAVERIX: Multimodal Audio-Visual Evaluation and Recognition IndeX: Experiments

-Evaluation is conducted under two settings: localized, where models access only the \textit{timestamped video segment} relevant to each question, and global, where the full-length video is provided.
-The localized setting mitigates information leakage by limiting the context to the specific temporal window required for reasoning.
+Evaluation is conducted under two settings: localized, where models access only the \textit{timestamped video segment} relevant to each question, and global (MAVERIX-Long), where the full-length video is provided.
+The localized setting limits the context to the specific temporal window required for understanding, whereas providing the full videos demands the models to localize the required information from the haystack of frames.

-For MCQs, we report both task-specific and overall accuracy, with answer choices uniformly distributed across positions (A–H) to reduce positional bias.
-Open-ended responses are evaluated using a GPT-4o-based scoring pipeline, adapted from Video-ChatGPT~\cite{Maaz2023VideoChatGPT}, which assesses outputs on five dimensions using a 0–5 scale.
-Scoring is calibrated on 200 human-annotated examples to ensure consistency, with penalties applied for failures in audiovisual reasoning, such as overlooking modality contradictions.

-Results are aggregated across tasks (Tab.~\ref{tab:mllm_comparison}), with separate analyses for easy, medium, and hard videos to diagnose reasoning limitations.
-This protocol ensures reproducibility while addressing modality interdependence, which is the core challenge MAVERIX is designed to evaluate.
+For MCQs, we report both split-specific and overall accuracy, with answer choices uniformly distributed across positions (A-H) to reduce positional bias.
+Open-ended responses are evaluated using a GPT-4o scoring pipeline, adapted from Video ChatGPT~\cite{Maaz2023VideoChatGPT}, which assesses the output in five dimensions on a scale of 0-5.
+The results are aggregated across modalities (Tab.~\ref{tab:modality_accuracy}), with separate analyses for easy, medium, and hard videos to diagnose comprehension limitations in Tab.~\ref{tab:mcq_difficulty}.
+We also report the model's open-ended response qualities and token counts in Tab.~\ref{tab:open_ended_scores_updated}.
+Our proposed evaluation protocol ensures reproducibility while addressing modality interdependence and human performance baselines.